kx-chen/velocity/README.md

 This starts Webpack, which will watch for changes and package them appropriately.

 This project uses Prettier, and all commits are checked using Prettier.
 Lint your code locally by running ```$ npm run lint```

+## Code Structure

+`src/js/`

+Main JavaScript code for Velocity.
+Components are built with Preact.

+`velocity/override/`

+Contains the HTML, background images, and bundled JavaScript for the Chrome extension.